-Analysing performance of a grant management service for the GLA Greater London Authority
+Analysing the performance of a grant management service

-The Greater London Authority (GLA) had a suspicion that one of their key grant making services wasn’t meeting user or business needs, as well as it could.
-They asked us to review the service and recommend a way forward, based on what we found.
+The Greater London Authority (GLA) suspected that one of their key grant-making services wasn’t meeting user or business needs effectively.
+They asked us to review the service and recommend a way forward.

 Background

 The GLA is the regional governance authority for London.
-Their role centres around promoting social development, economic development and wealth creation, as well as improving the environment for all who live and work in London.
-Part of this work involves distributing grants to a whole range of causes, such as helping to build affordable housing or supporting adults in education.
+Their role centres around promoting social development, economic development and wealth creation.
+As well as improving the environment for all who live and work in London.
+Part of this work involves distributing grants to a range of causes, such as helping to build affordable housing or supporting adults in education.

-The funding is often provided by government departments, often with little notice and need for a quick turnaround.
+The funding is often provided by government departments with little notice and needing a quick turnaround.
 In 2016 the GLA built a system to manage this process for housing grants.
-Over the following years the service then expanded to support other areas of grant making by the GLA such as education and employment.
+Over the following years, the service then expanded to support other areas of grant-making by the GLA, such as education and employment.

-Therefore, the GLA asked us to help them find out to what extent the existing grant management system was, or was not, meeting its users' needs and provide recommendations of what they should do to address any issues identified.
+Therefore, the GLA asked us to help them find out to what extent the existing grant management system was, or was not, meeting its users' needs.
+As well as provide recommendations of what the GLA should do to address any issues identified.

 We conducted an 8-week discovery phase to help us answer these questions.
 To make sure we fully understood how the current service worked, and was meeting its requirements, we: